+Much of the work of PARC happens at the regional level.
 Each region identifies its priorities and activities.
-They also work on national projects such as the National Habitat Management Guidelines and the upcoming development of the Inventory and Monitoring Protocol Series.
 PARC relies on creativity, resources, and donated time provided from each region.
-The regions offer tremendous opportunities to become involved in PARC and do your part to advance Reptile and Amphibian conservation where you live.
+The regions offer tremendous opportunities to become involved in PARC, to learn, and to engage in conservation actions for amphibians, reptiles, and the places that they live.

 Department of Defense (DoD) PARC